Skip to main content

 Summary

-If you need to compare 2 Word documents, the fastest path depends on what changed and who has to trust the result.
-Use Microsoft Word's built-in Compare option when both files are Word-native and a normal legal blackline is enough.
+The best way to compare two Word documents depends on the files and who will review the result.
+Use Word's built-in Compare tool when both files are .docx files and a standard redline is enough.

-Those are separate jobs, and treating them as one step is where reviewers lose time or miss risk.
-For PDF-first comparison workflows, see PDF AI assistant and chat with PDF.
-For general document reading workflows, see AI document reader.
+Treat finding and judging an edit as two steps.
+For PDFs, see PDF AI assistant and chat with PDF.
+For general file reading, see AI document reader.

 Quick verdict